YejuAhn/yejuahn/README.md

 ### Hi there 🙋🏻‍♀️
-I am a rising Senior studying Statistics, Machine learning, and Software engineering at Carnegie Mellon University.
+I am a rising Senior studying Statistics and Machine learning at Carnegie Mellon University.
 I am passionate about building products using data that help people make meaningful insights and important decisions.

 📫  Email: esther98yeju@gmail.com
 <br/>